InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Methodology

 \textbf{Explicit Bidirectional Coordination.} While decoupled generation alleviates the dimensionality challenge, it overlooks physical coupling between body parts.
 To address this, we introduce an information interaction mechanism between the two generation streams.
-As shown in Fig. \ref{fig:action_head}(c), each decoder branch maintains a learnable trajectory summary token that aggregates predicted motion trends, and at each Transformer layer, the mobile base and the manipulator exchange this information via cross-attention with stop-gradient to ensure bidirectional coordination.
+As shown in Fig. \ref{fig:action_head}(c) in Appendix~\ref{policy_details}, each decoder branch maintains a learnable Trend Token that aggregates predicted motion trends.
+At each Transformer layer, the mobile base and the manipulator exchange this information via cross-attention with stop-gradient to ensure bidirectional coordination.